Portrait of artist Lee Ko

 Lee’s practice often extends beyond the studio into collaborative and community-based projects.
 Through long-term initiatives such as The Hands Project and her nonprofit work with Hands On Well, she creates spaces where art becomes a shared experience shaped by many hands and voices.
 These projects reflect her belief that art is both a personal act and a collective experience rooted in relationships, care, and connection.
 Rather than the power of a single, fully resolved form, she is drawn to the collective resonance that emerges when small, seemingly fragile elements accumulate and intertwine.

 Lee is based in the Charlotte, North Carolina area and maintains her practice from her home studio.
-She lives with her husband and four children, sustaining a practice closely intertwined with daily life, community, and long-term engagement.
+She lives with her husband and four children, sustaining a practice closely connected to daily life and long-term engagement.

 Experience Founder & Director